The Biggest Loser season 15: Week 4: "Trick or Treat"

 The challenge from this week was a Halloween-themed temptation.
 In the field, 100 pumpkins were up for grabs containing treats, cash, and the immunity prize.
 If a player received a treat, they had the option to eat to keep their team in the game, or pass, but once they passed, their entire team would be out.
-Whoever received the immunity prize would win immunity for their entire team, but if any teammate gains weight, they would lose immunity.
+Whoever received the immunity prize would win immunity for their entire team.
 While Chelsea, David, and Hap managed to find cash in one of their pumpkins, everyone else was not so lucky, especially Jay, who ate 950 calories of treats.
 Eventually, Hap picked up a pumpkin that Tumi was about to go for.
-Hap opened the pumpkin up to find a chocolate bar, and proceeded to open the wrapper.
-But instead of a chocolate bar inside, the White and Red teams are shocked to see Hap has found immunity, giving the Blue team their third consecutive challenge win.
+Hap opened the pumpkin up to find a chocolate bar.
+However, when he opens the wrapper, the White and Red teams are shocked to see Hap has found immunity, giving the Blue team their third consecutive challenge win.
+With the Red and White teams having already used their Trainer Saves, this immediately sets in that, as long as no one on the Blue Team gains weight, one person will be eliminated at the end of the week.
 During the workouts, Jillian worked mostly with Tumi and revealed some personal info to her about her past, which helped with her struggle during this week's workout.

 The Blue team weighed in first; all five teammates lost weight and received immunity.
 The White team lost 27 pounds together as a team.
 The Red team needed to lose 36 pounds together as a team to avoid elimination.
 David, Rachel and Jennifer managed to pull off big numbers (Rachel lost 8, David lost 7, and Jennifer lost 6, respectively); unfortunately for Tanya, for the second week in a row, she failed to pull off another big number and only lost 3 pounds.
 Ruben was the last one to weigh in, and he had to lose more than 11 pounds to save his team from elimination; however, Ruben failed to reach the goal with only 5 pounds lost and fell below the red line, leading to his automatic—and shocking—elimination, much to the shock and dismay to his teammates, as well as all the other contestants and the trainers.

 However, a subsequent foul committed by one of the trainers would be uncovered next week—alongside a violation of Standards and Practices; therefore, Ruben's elimination would be voided.